psecio/websecio/_posts/2012-10-29__External-CSRF-Threat-Protecting-Your-App.md

 email: ccornutt@phpdeveloper.org
 title: The External CSRF Threat & Protecting Your App
 tagged: csrf, introduction
+summary: Cross-site Request Forgeries are still a common threat.
+Learn how to protect your app from this pesky issue.
 ---

 The External CSRF Threat & Protecting Your App